 Additional Fellowship Position Information

-At Whole Connection Fellows will carry a full psychotherapy caseload of around 22-24 clinical hours per week.
+At Whole Connection Fellows will carry a full psychotherapy caseload of around 20-22 clinical hours per week.
 These hours can include individual caseload clients (individual, couples, or families) and group therapy as a co-facilitator in a DBT, MBSR, or Relationship Group co-led with one of our experienced therapists on staff.
 Fellows will also perform phone screens for prospective clients.
+Lastly fellows will attend one day at Take Two Health as an integrative clinician working with clients in a medical setting.

 Whole Connection Fellows will choose between three specialized tracks of training.
 We offer a Group Therapy specialization led by Phillip Horner, a Couples EFT track led by Kat Austin, and a Somatic and Trauma Informed Cultural Awareness specialization with Marcia Warren Edelman.